-Should this stationary source, as defined in 40 CFR Section 68.3, become subject to the accidental release prevention regulations in part 68, then the owner or operator shall submit a risk management plan (RMP) by the date specified in Section 68.10 and shall certify compliance with the requirements of Part 68 as part of the annual compliance certification as required by 40 CFR Part 70.
+This stationary source, as defined in 40 CFR Section 68.3, is subject to Part 68, the accidental release prevention regulations.
+This stationary source shall submit a risk management plan (RMP) by the date specified in section 68.10.
+This stationary source shall certify compliance with the requirements of part 68 as part of the annual compliance certification as required by 40 CFR Part 70.